SansGuidon/bookmarks/README.md

 * [Apple](https://developer.apple.com/downloads/index.action) - Downloads for Apple Developers / useful to find old tools / OS versions
 * [Vinod Yalburgi](http://www.ibtimes.co.uk/how-install-os-x-yosemite-new-partition-dual-boot-mavericks-1451812) - How to Install OS X Yosemite on New Partition and Dual-Boot with Mavericks
 * [Christian Zibreg](http://www.idownloadblog.com/2015/09/14/how-to-start-up-mac-from-bootable-media/) - How to start up your Mac from a bootable CD/DVD, USB thumb drive or external storage device
+* [Daniel Miessler](https://danielmiessler.com/blog/8-powerful-features-of-safari-that-few-people-know-about/) - 8 Powerful Features of Safari That Few People Know About
+* [Daniel Miessler](https://danielmiessler.com/blog/first-10-things-new-mac/) - The First 10 Things I Do on a New Mac

 ### Code signing ###
 * [Laszlo Pusztai](http://www.laszlopusztai.net/2012/12/05/hdiutil-requires-sudo-for-readwrite/) - hdiutil Requires sudo for Read/Write